-Though people of color are expected to become the majority of the U.S. population in the next 30 years, they account for less than 30% of American STEM workers today.
-So, there’s no better time than Black History Month for a reminder of why the talent and perspective of African-Americans is so important to the field of coding.
-In 2021, we’re continuing to highlight women of color in our monthly Women in STEM spotlights, like Joy Buolamwini.
+Though people of color are anticipated to become the majority of the U.S. population within 30 years, they currently represent less than 30% of American STEM workers.
+With Black History Month upon us, it’s crucial to recognize African Americans’ vital contributions and perspectives in coding.
+Tynker’s focus on leaders in STEM continues to spotlight women of color, such as Joy Buolamwini.
 Known as the Poet of Code, Joy is the founder of Code4Rights, a non-profit that promotes human rights around the world through technology education.

 Joy is hardly alone.
 She’s just one of many black innovators in technology and computer science throughout history.
 It’s a list that includes historical heroes, like Dr. Mae Jemison, the first black female astronaut, and Dorothy Vaughan and the other “hidden figures” of the early NASA space program.
 Plus modern innovators in computer technology, like Alan Emtage, the inventor of the first search engine, and Kimberly Bryant, founder of Black Girls Code.